mawebcoder/laravel-elasticsearch/README.md

 # ORM
-This package works base on the ORM Database design to induce a more comfortable use experience in using elasticsearch.
+This package works based on the ORM Database design to induce a more comfortable use experience in using elasticsearch.

 # Models
 To communicate with Elasticsearch, we need a model for each index.To create a model: